eHtmlu/advanced-settings/readme.txt

 💚 This plugin is currently being extensively revised, but it remains high performing, lightweight and largely backwards compatible.
 If you have any questions or wishes, just get in touch, for example by creating a topic on the [plugin support page](https://wordpress.org/support/plugin/advanced-settings/#new-topic-0).

-= New Features =

-* Disable author pages
-* Prevent installation of new default WordPress themes during core updates

 = Post types =

 * Manage/create/edit